-In addition, applications must be submitted through www.grants.gov as stated in Section IV. and Appendix 1 of this announcement (except in the limited circumstances where another mode of submission is specifically allowed for as explained in Appendix 1) on or before the application submission deadline.
-Applicants are responsible for following the submission instructions in Section IV. and Appendix 1 of this announcement to ensure that their application is submitted on time.
-Please note that applicants experiencing technical issues with submitting through Grants.gov should follow the instructions provided in Appendix 1, which include both the requirement to contact Grants.gov and email a full application to EPA prior to the deadline.

-Applications submitted outside of Grants.gov will be deemed ineligible without further consideration unless the applicant can clearly demonstrate that it was late due to EPA mishandling or because of technical problems associated with www.grants.gov or relevant www.sam.gov system issues.
-An applicant’s failure to timely submit their application through www.grants.gov because they did not timely or properly register in www.sam.gov or www.grants.gov will not be considered an acceptable reason to consider a submission outside of Grants.gov.

-EPA will verify that the) Unique Entity Identifier (UEI) number listed on the application is the correct UEI number for the applicant’s organization/department.
-If the correct UEI number is not included in the application, the application may be deemed ineligible.
-Applicants need to ensure that the correct Authorized Organization Representative (AOR) and UEI number of the entity that will receive the award and will be held accountable by EPA for the proper expenditure of funds are listed on the application.

 Responses to each item below are required and must be included as an attachment to the Narrative that is included in the application submitted to EPA.
-See Section IV.C. for a complete list of required documents that must be submitted.
+See Section 4.A. for a complete list of required documents that must be submitted.

-Applicant Eligibility
+(1) Applicant Eligibility

 a.
-From the list of eligible entities in Section III.A., Who Can Apply?, indicate your applicant type and provide information that demonstrates how you are an eligible entity for a Multipurpose Grant.
+From the list of eligible entities in Section 2.A.
+Eligible Applicants, indicate your applicant type and provide information that demonstrates how you are an eligible entity for a Multipurpose Grant.

 c

 b.
-Indicate if your organization is exempt from Federal taxation under section 501(c)(4) of the Internal Revenue Code.
+All applicants: indicate if your organization is exempt from Federal taxation under section 501(c)(4) of the IRC.

 If yes, indicate if your organization lobbies the Federal government.
+Note, if the organization lobbies the Federal government, the organization is ineligible for an EPA Brownfields Grant.

 If yes, but your organization does not lobby the Federal government, attach a legal opinion that states that the organization does not engage in lobbying activities.
+Note, organizations with 501(c)(4) tax-exempt status that do not lobby the Federal government must also qualify as an entity type listed in Section 2.A. to be eligible for a Multipurpose Grant.

-Community Involvement
+(2) Community Involvement

-Provide information that demonstrates how you intend to inform and involve the community and other stakeholders in the planning, implementation, and other brownfield activities described in your application.
+Provide information that demonstrates how you intend to inform and involve the community and other stakeholders in the planning, implementation, and other brownfield assessment activities described in your application.

-Target Area
+(3) Target Area

-Identify one target area where you propose to conduct eligible activities, such as a neighborhood, a number of neighboring towns, a district, a corridor, a shared planning area, or a census tract.
+In the Narrative, the applicant must identify one target area where they propose to conduct eligible activities, such as a neighborhood, neighboring towns, a district, a corridor, a shared planning area, or a census tract.
 The target area may not include communities that are located in distinctly different geographic areas.

+Provide a response to Section 4.B.(5). in the Application Information Sheet to address this threshold criterion.

 Affirmation of Brownfield Site Ownership

 To be eligible for Multipurpose Grant funding, an applicant must own a site(s) that meets the CERCLA § 101(39) definition of a brownfield.
-An applicant must own a brownfield site(s) within their target area where cleanup activities may be conducted by NOVEMBER 13, 2023.January 286
+For the purposes of eligibility determinations in these guidelines only, the term “own” means fee simple title through a legal document (for example, a recorded deed); unless EPA approves a different ownership arrangement (for example, a nominee agreement or 99-year irrevocable lease).
+An applicant must own a brownfield site(s) within their target area where cleanup activities may be conducted by January 28, 2026.